andikhadian/component-library/README.md

 ## 🍫 Examples & Documentation

-For more thorough examples and the API details visit the [main site](https://react-creme.vercel.app)
+For more thorough examples and the API details visit the [storybook](https://component-library-andikhadev.vercel.app)

 To run the Unit tests